jords-santiago/humans_are_pollutants/README.md

 These countries are large in terms of land area and population to have significant impact to the environment for us to look into further.

 To normalize the data to possibly mitigate the effect of land area, feature engineering was done where gas emissions data were transformed to be emissions per land area of each country.
+Also, the annual change in forest area was calculated.

+In summary, after checking the data, the following were observed:
+* CO2, Green House Gas (GHG), Methane and Nitrous Oxide emissions data are very much similar to each other with China and the United States are in the top 2 where China is mostly trending upwards on emissions.
+* China and India are already at 100% on population exposed to pollution levels.
+However, the mean annual exposure, in the given countries, is slightly decreasing/level.
+Clearly, United States and Japan have severely reduced the amount of their population subjected to significant air pollution.
+* In GDP/GDP per capita, aside from Russia and Japan which have up and downs, GDP is trending upwards.
+* In Forest Area data, when the annual change graph was derived, it showed that all 5 countries don't have much change in their forest area but are trending upwards in general.
+* For Population/Urbanization, population growth is increasing in general.
+However, population growth is slowing down with Japan shows increase in rural population and decrease in urban population.
+* After gas emissions data were normalized against respective land areas, it now shows Japan being top in emission per their land area with China coming up next.

+## Analysis and Results

-Overall, for analysis, the following were used:
+For analysis, the following were used:

 Gas Emissions/Pollution Indicators